 Planning any trip can feel overwhelming, at least in the beginning.
 Even I get nervous when I start thinking about planning a trip and I’ve planned many trips and generally enjoy doing it.

 The key to planning your road trip is to take it one step at a time.
 Do what you can, when you can and don’t stress about the details until the time comes to think about the details.
-You can’t figure out what hotel you’re staying at if you don’t know where you’re going.
+You can’t figure out what hotel or campground you’re staying at if you don’t know where you’re going.
 Start with big ideas and then narrow things down from there.

-Road Trip Itinerary
+Choosing Your Road Trip Itinerary

 We chose this itinerary for several different reasons.
-Traveling west is truly one of our favorite directions to go.
+Traveling West is truly one of our favorite directions to go.
 Almost all of our long-term trips have taken us west of the Mississippi River.

 Wherever you decide to go, make sure it is something that you are really excited about!

-Road Trip Route & Details
+Determining Your Road Trip Route & Details

 Once we made the decision on the big stops, it was time to fill in the details and find additional sites to visit.
 National Park sites fuel many of our road trip routes.
 We try to string together several sites to make an interesting route, both on the way out and on the way back.